ajitkale-forge/testing-with-jest/README.md

 # Testing with Jest

-This repository is dedicated to showcasing the capabilities of Jest framework for implementing unit tests for Javascript functions.
+This repository is dedicated to showcase the capabilities of Jest framework for implementing unit tests for Javascript code.
 Jest provides a simple and efficient way to write unit tests, ensuring its reliability and correctness.

 ## Features
 Unit Testing with Jest: Explore examples of how to structure and write your tests effectively.